patchlevel/hydrator/README.md

 ### Cryptography

-The library also offers the possibility to encrypt and decrypt personal data.
+The library also offers the possibility to encrypt and decrypt sensitive data, e.g. personal data of customers.
-For this purpose, a key is created for each subject ID, which is used to encrypt the personal data.
+For this purpose, a key is created for each subject ID, which is used to encrypt the sensitive data.

 #### DataSubjectId